apache/trafficserver/doc/developer-guide/jsonrpc/jsonrpc-handler-development.en.rst

 ===============

 * You can refer to `YAML`_ for more info in how code/decode yaml content.
-* Remember to update :ref:`admin-jsonrpc` if you are adding a new handler.
+* Remember to update :ref:`jsonrpc-api` if you are adding a new handler.
 * If a new handler needs to be exposed through :program:`traffic_ctl` please refer to :ref:`traffic_ctl_jsonrpc` for a general idea and to :ref:`developer-guide-traffic_ctl-development` for how to implement a new command.
+* To interact directly with the |RPC| node, please check :ref:`jsonrpc-node`

 :ref:`admnin-jsonrpc-configuration`,